xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 :::

 To learn more about when group chat will be available for the web, see the XMTP Developer Community Call about [wen group chat web](https://www.youtube.com/watch?v=qnCeXsqqKcY).

+### Is there a way to get a list of all current XMTP-enabled wallets?

+XMTP doesn't provide a direct method to fetch all XMTP-enabled wallet addresses in bulk.
+You might consider using a third-party service to do so instead of building the functionality yourself.

+[Blaze CRM](https://www.withblaze.app/) is one known service.
+It compiles lists of XMTP addresses by querying the XMTP `canMessage` API over time.

+The XMTP ecosystem is continually evolving.
+If you know of other reliable services providing this functionality, please consider sharing them in the [XMTP Community Forums](https://community.xmtp.org/c/development/third-party-tools/74).

 ## Network